How do mortgages work in the UK?

 • Pros: You can budget accurately without having to worry about a sudden increase in your monthly payments if interest rates rise.

-• Cons: Once the fixed term comes to an end, your monthly payments will return to your lenders’ standard variable rate (SVR) – the lenders own rate of interest – which will be higher.
-If you don’t want to pay this you can take out another fixed rate mortgage, but you’ll be charged a fee.
+• Cons: Once the fixed term comes to an end, your monthly payments will return to your lenders’ standard variable rate (SVR) – the lender’s own rate of interest – which will be higher.
+If you don’t want to pay this you can take out another fixed rate mortgage.
+You’ll usually be charged a fee to ‘buy’ this new fixed rate but it’s usually cheaper than paying the SVR.

 Variable rate